 Strafford Organic Creamery Organic Vanilla Ice Cream

-Well, we are not supposed to use superlatives... but, really this the best Vanilla Ice Cream on the planet!
-Lightly sweetened cream and vanilla: a match made in heaven!
+Well, we are not supposed to use superlatives... but, truly this the best Vanilla Ice Cream on the planet!
+Lightly sweetened cream and vanilla: a match made in heaven.

 Organic milk and cream, organic sugar, organic milk powder, organic egg yolks, organic vanilla extract.